rtrp/osu-transport/users/woodsdou/index.md

 <img src="https://github.com/rtrp/osu-transport/blob/woods-edits/users/woodsdou/images/TP1Log.png" width="500">

-These oscillatios can also be seen in problems with varying material opacities.
+These oscillations can also be seen in problems with varying material opacities.
 The image below[^1] is the solution to a multi-material problem with opacities ranging several orders of magnitude, similar to thermal radiation transport problems of practical interest.
 Oscillations can be seen in various regions of the problem.

 <img src="https://github.com/rtrp/osu-transport/blob/woods-edits/users/woodsdou/images/TP3.png" width="450">